jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 [**Note**: the replacement for DM320004, Microchip part no. DM320004-2, has minimal changes to the circuits but does use a different PHY from the original.]

+The following software and source code packages are required:
-MPLAB X IDE version 5.20 or later.
+  * MPLAB X IDE version 5.20 or later.

-MPLAB XC32 Compiler version 2.20 or later.
+  * MPLAB XC32 Compiler version 2.20 or later.

-FreeRTOS source code version 10.2.1.
+  * FreeRTOS source code version 10.2.1.

-FreeRTOS+FAT source code version 160919a-MIT.
+  * FreeRTOS+FAT source code version 160919a-MIT.

-[**Note**: there are fixes for FreeRTOS+TCP and FreeRTOS+FAT that have not been released officially yet.]
+[**Note**: there are fixes for FreeRTOS+TCP and FreeRTOS+FAT that have not been released officially yet.
+See the known issues section for more info.]

 ## Non-requirements